MedAI Dialog Corpus (MEDIC): Zero-Shot Classification of Doctor and AI Responses in Health Consultations: Introduction

-In recent decades, the healthcare industry (HI) has faced a number of challenges and undergone significant transformations~\cite{dal2023challenges}.
-There are several factors that is challenging this sector, such as rising costs, new disease epidemics, a limited number of professionals, and the need to adapt to evolving healthcare needs.
+In recent decades, the HI has faced a number of challenges and undergone significant transformations~\cite{dal2023challenges}.
+This sector faces several challenges, including rising costs, new disease epidemics, a limited number of professionals, and the necessity of adapting to changing needs.
 As healthcare continues to evolve, organized HS, the expansion of ME, health insurance schemes, and the use of artificial intelligence (AI) systems have accompanied it~\cite{siala2022shifting}.
 Medical knowledge, technology, and changing needs of individuals and societies have contributed to advances in healthcare practices (HP), enabling patients to interact and ask questions more effectively and efficiently.
 The integration of technology in HP has revolutionized the way patients seek information and assistance.
 With search engines, social media platforms, online forums, telemedicine platforms, and chatbots, patients can ask questions and receive automated responses from humans and machine learning (ML) models alike.
-However, when it comes to proper patient diagnosis, these technologies have inherent limitations that must be addressed.
-While doctors provide objective and formal responses, machines and models struggle to understand patients' emotions, subjective experiences, and cannot physically assess their disease~\cite{adams2017dehumanizing, yun2021behavioral}.
+However, when it comes to the proper diagnosis of the patient, these technologies have inherent limitations that must be addressed.
+Despite the fact that Doctors provide objective and formal responses, machines and models often struggle to understand patients' emotions, subjective experiences, and physical health statuses~\cite{adams2017dehumanizing, yun2021behavioral}.
 These details are crucial in health diagnosis (HD), as they provide valuable information that can aid in accurate treatment.
-As a result, the response provided by doctors, which is based on factual information, evidence-based analysis, and an unbiased approach while adhering to established rules, protocols, and professional standards, remains the best choice for patients seeking medical assistance.
+Doctors, who adhere to established rules, protocols, and professional standards, provide patients with the best medical care based on factual information, evidence-based analysis, and an unbiased approach.